Teen Car Insurance Policy: Key Factors to Consider

 • Blind-spot monitoring and rear cross-traffic alerts.

-• Advanced airbag systems and strong crash-test ratings.
+• Advanced airbags and strong crash-test ratings.

 The Importance of Communication With Your Teen

-Consider setting clear family rules around:
+Consider setting family rules around:

 • No texting, social media, or handheld phone use while driving.